 - Skilled Nursing Days 21-100 is $194.50 per day

 - Hospice care: no more than $5 for Rx

 - Hospice care: May pay 5% for respite care

 *Medicare offers 60 lifetime reserve days after that period all hospital costs are your responsibility.

 There are two main options to pay for the Medicare Part A fees above, if you are not insured through your employer or receive VA benefits: 1) Medigap and 2) Medicare Advantage.
 Remember you must be enrolled in BOTH Medicare Part A and Part B to enroll in either of these insurance options.

-Medicare Advantage replaces Original Medicare.
+Medicare Advantage (MA) replaces Original Medicare.
 MA plans trade a large nationwide network for a small HMO-like network with added benefits such as Rx, dental, and vision.
 At a minimum Medicare Advantage must cover all that Original Medicare covers, but your MA plan may cover services differently.
-There is a max out of pocket cost of $6700 with MA.
-Since Medicare Advantage plans are not standardized you’ll want to research all the plans in your area.
+There is a max out of pocket cost as high as $7,550 with MA.

 Medicare Advantage plans are not standardized, therefore you’ll need to put some time in to research which plan best meets your needs.

 For further questions about how to cover your Part A costs call the number above or get an instant Medicare Insurance quote to see benefits side by side.
 To learn about Medicare Part B, visit our Medicare Part B page here.

 Check out what your exact price for Medigap, MA or Part D would be.Click Here